TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 ### Introduction

 When a user makes a request to your application, your controller is the part of MVC that receives it and responds with the `.html.erb` view file.
 As you've been working on your applications so far, you may have been creating views with similar features and layouts.
 What if there was a way to only change the parts of our views that are different and not have to bother with updating content that we don't intend to change in the first place?
-We could cut down on loading times for the user and the amount of data our application has to send out!
+We could cut down on loading times for the user and the amount of data our application has to send out.

 That's where the concept of a **single page application** comes in.
 This section will be about how we can use a framework known as **Turbo** to implement single page application behaviour in our very own Rails application.
 This section covers a lot of tools and you may not fully understand them as you read through the first time.
 That's okay, consider this lesson to be a resource that you can refer back to when you actually begin using the  tools mentioned and get more of a visual as to what exactly is going on in your views.